-The congregation at McMinnville Cooperative Ministries had decided that carbon reduction was an important priority.
-McMinnville-based Cellar Ridge Construction proposed a plan that included air and duct sealing, wall and ceiling insulation, an upgrade to the heating system, installation of solar power, and for the stained-glass sanctuary windows, Cellar Ridge recommended Indow window inserts instead of traditional church storm windows.
+The congregation at McMinnville Cooperative Ministries decided that carbon reduction was an important priority.
+McMinnville-based Cellar Ridge Construction proposed air and duct sealing, wall and ceiling insulation, an upgrade to the heating system, and installation of solar power.
+For insulating the stained-glass windows, Cellar Ridge recommended Indow window inserts instead of traditional church storm windows.

 “I had read about Indow in the newspaper just a week before being presented the weatherization plan.
 It seemed like a great way to insulate the stained glass windows in our sanctuary while preserving their beauty,” said Pastor Pederson, a leader of the McMinnville congregation.

 The church restoration was extensive, “We were blasted with sound on all sides of the sanctuary with trucks, sirens, and general activity.
 It was a perfect storm of noise,” said Pederson.
 “As each insert was installed, we could hear a slight noise reduction.
 Once one side of the building was installed, the difference was remarkable!”